jgivoni/docker-aws-s3-sync/README.md

 - Changed parent image from alpine:3.3 to alpine:latest
 - Rebuild the image using this updated Dockerfile directly on a Raspberry Pi

-Here follows the original documentation from https://github.com/futurevision/docker-aws-s3-sync
+Here follows the original documentation from https://github.com/futurevision/docker-aws-s3-sync, with the only change that it refers to my image:

 # futurevision/aws-s3-sync